Michael-Meade/MinerFind/Projects/BitcoinVanityGenerator.md

 <a href="https://michael-meade.github.io/" style='margin-right:20px'>Home</a>
 <a href="https://michael-meade.github.io/Projects" style='margin-right:20px'>Projects</a>
 <br>
-By default, the script will save the created address in the wallets directory.
-The lib is programmed to save the info with the newly created address as the filename by default. <br>
+By default, the script will save the newly created address in the "wallets" directory.
+The lib is programmed to save the information into a txt file with the BTC address as the file name. <br>
 ### Features
 ### <center> Single Regex </center>
  To create a single address matching a regex.